-I’ll admit it – before the Salesforce Winter ’20 Release – Account Teams was not my favorite feature.
-It had too many limitations, such as the inability to add custom fields for account team members, or to use automation such as Workflows, Process Builder, Validations, or Apex triggers.
+I’ll admit it.
+In the past, “Account Teams” was not my favorite feature.
+It had too many limitations, such as the inability to add custom fields for account team members, or to use functionality such as Flows, Validations, or Apex triggers.

 Salesforce Accounts Teams

-What is an Account Team?
+What Is an Account Team?

-What makes Account Teams special?
+What Makes Account Teams Special?

-- They allow for Record-Level Access Sharing, Reporting, and Process Automation.
+- They allow for Record-Level Access Sharing, reporting, and process automation.

-- Account Teams identify who is working on an account, by Team Roles, and the team members are displayed in Related Lists (on the Account Detail Page).
+- Account Teams identify who is working on an account (by Team Roles), and the team members are displayed in Related Lists (on the Account Detail Page).

-- An Account Team cannot own an account
+- An Account Team cannot own an account.

-- Account Owners (or Admins) grant record-level access to account team members for the Account object, and Related Opportunities, Contacts, and/or Cases.
-(Read, Read/Write, or Private access; Not Create or Delete)
+- Account Owners (or admins) grant record-level access to account team members for the Account object and Related Opportunities, Contacts, and/or Cases.
+(Read, Read/Write, or Private access; Not Create or Delete).

-- Account Team Members’ record access rolls up the role hierarchy (like standard sharing rules)
+- Account Team Members’ record access rolls up the role hierarchy (like standard sharing rules).

-- ‘Account Team’ is the Plural Label of the Object ‘Account Team Member’
+- Account Team is the plural label of the Object “Account Team Member”.

-When to use Account Teams
+When to Use Account Teams?

-- If multiple Users in your Org need access to select groups of accounts.
+- If multiple users in your org need access to select groups of accounts.

 - If your organization would like to report on Accounts and their related Account Team Members and Team Roles (and/or view the account team members in a related list).

-- If your organization is approaching your criteria-based sharing rules limits (50 on the Account object), or other sharing limits.
+- If your organization is approaching your criteria-based sharing rules limits (50 on the Account object) or other sharing limits.

 Default Account Teams

-What is a ‘Default’ Account Team?
-A Default Account Team is a predefined team that the Account Owner can set up, which can then be assigned to an Owner’s accounts, when applicable.
+What is a Default Account Team?
+A Default Account Team is a predefined team that the Account Owner can set up, which can then be assigned to an owner’s accounts when applicable.

-- A User can only have one default account team
+- A user can only have one default account team.

-- Using Default Account Teams is optional, and may not fit your Org’s use case
+- Using Default Account Teams is optional and may not fit your org’s use case.

-Implementation & Bulk Updates
+Bulk Updates and Automations

 Data Loader Option: